OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: Introduction

 The radio beam in radio pulsars originates from a region above the pair formation front of the polar cap gap due to the nonlinear screening of the accelerating electric field.
 The misalignment of the magnetic and rotation axis leads to a pulsed behaviour as the beam crosses our line of sight periodically, similar to a lighthouse.
 These radio pulses contain microstructures, some possessing single \citep{Drake_1968,Deshpande_1999,Vivekanand_1999} or multiple drifting components \citep{Qiao_2004,Basu_2018}.
 Models to explain this behaviour assume a limitation in the extracted charged particles from the stellar surface such that the spark filaments no longer corotate with it.
 Hence, the sub-pulses undergo an $E\times B$ drift different from the field lines due to the parallel electric field at the base of those field lines. \citet{Ruderman_1975} (hereafter RS75) assumed the case where no particles could be lifted from the stellar surface, thus forming a vacuum gap above it.
 The intermediate model of \citet{Gil_2003} allows a thermionic outflow from the surface forming a partially screened gap (PSG).
 This model accommodates a necessary reduction of the drifting speed and provides a better estimate of the X-ray luminosity from the backflow bombardment of particles.
 The space charge limited flow model (SCLF) by \citet{Arons_1979}, where particles can freely escape from the stellar surface, does not provide a natural explanation for this phenomenon.
 The binding energies of either ions or electrons should not be too high, thus motivating the SCLF model \citep{Medin_2010}.
 Alternatively, studies have highlighted the possibility of strongly bound particles in bare strange quark stars \citep{Xu_1998,Xu_1999,Yu_2011}, favouring the RS75 or PSG models.

 First principle global magnetospheric models that capture the kinetic plasma scales are the best way to introduce the effects of these dissipative regions.
-Several works have proposed tools to tackle this very computationally demanding task in one-dimension \citep{Timokhin_2010,Timokhin_2012}, two-dimensions \citep{Chen_2014,Belyaev_2015a,Belyaev_2015b,Cerutti_2013,Cerutti_2015,Philippov_2015a,Cerutti_2017,Cruz_2021,Hu_2022, Bransgrove_22,Cruz_2023} or three-dimensions \citep{Philippov_2015b,Cerutti_2016b,Philippov_2018,Kalapotharakos_2018,Brambilla_2018,Cerutti_2020,Hakobyan_2023}.
-The work by \citet{Philippov_2015b} concluded that the polar cap of low obliquity rotators has weak particle acceleration, suppressing the pair production and shutting down the radio pulsar mechanism.
-Several authors later introduced the general-relativistic frame-dragging effect \citep{Beskin_1990,Muslimov_1992} into Maxwell's equations, demonstrating that this effect could potentiate the ignition of the polar cap even for the aligned rotator \citep{Belyaev_2016,Gralla_2016,Philippov_2015a,Huang_2018,Chen_2020,Philippov_2020,Bransgrove_22}.
-However, ab initio simulations of neutron star magnetospheres with full self-consistent general-relativistic effects still lack in the community.
+Several works have proposed tools to tackle this very computationally demanding task in one-dimension \citep{Timokhin_2010,Timokhin_2012}, two-dimensions \draft{\citep{Chen_2014,Belyaev_2015a,Belyaev_2015b,Cerutti_2013,Cerutti_2015,Philippov_2015a,Cerutti_2017,Cruz_2021,Hu_2022, Bransgrove_22,Cruz_2023}} or three-dimensions \draft{\citep{Philippov_2015b,Cerutti_2016b,Philippov_2018,Kalapotharakos_2018,Brambilla_2018,Cerutti_2020,Hakobyan_2023}}.
+The work by \draft{\citet{Philippov_2015b}} concluded that the polar cap of low obliquity rotators has weak particle acceleration, suppressing the pair production and shutting down the radio pulsar mechanism.
+Several authors later introduced the general-relativistic frame-dragging effect \citep{Beskin_1990,Muslimov_1992} into Faraday's induction equation, demonstrating that this effect could potentiate the ignition of the polar cap even for the aligned rotator \draft{\citep{Philippov_2015a,Chen_2020,Philippov_2020,Bransgrove_22}} as predicted by general-relativistic force-free models \citep{Belyaev_2016,Gralla_2016,Huang_2018}.
+Although such kinetic models are able to capture the polar cap ignition, qualitative corrections from neglecting the lapse function and general-relativistic magnetic field topology \citep{Torres2023a} are not resolved.
+One of such parameters of utmost importance is the spacelike angle $\theta_{\mathrm{SL}}$, expected to limit the poloidal extension of the observed pulsar radio emission generation volume.
+This angle was obtained analytically for force-free models \citep{Belyaev_2016,Gralla_2016}, but was not yet verified using general-relativistic particle-in-cell simulations.
+Thus, ab initio simulations of neutron star magnetospheres with \draft{fully} self-consistent general-relativistic effects still lack in the community.